 Blackjack is one of the most popular games in the casino.
 It's been played in various formats for hundreds of years and is a familiar game to lots.
 What makes it unique in comparison to most casino games is that you can apply strategy to each hand.
 Certain plays will return more money than others, and if you can implement even a basic strategy, then you're going to be able to reduce the house edge massively.

 Strategy can be hard to grasp for some, but the game doesn't need to have a strategy applied to make it exciting.
 Once you understand the basic rules, it's still possible to make money; you just need a bit of luck.

 Throughout this article, we want to take you through the basics of the game whilst pointing you in the right direction of our best blackjack sites.
-We've lots of articles on site that talk in-depth about some of these concepts and strategies, so we will also link to those where possible.

 What is Blackjack?